sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 - A property mapping function $$p$$ to achieve a goal $$G$$.

-Unlike creative problem solving, which expands the conceptual space, repurposing focuses on finding new mappings between existing resources and concepts based on their shared properties.
+Unlike creative problem solving, which expands the conceptual space, repurposing focuses on finding new mappings between existing resources based on their shared properties.
+Resources $$R$$ are essentially instances or concrete realizations of concepts in $$C_X$$.

 The success of repurposing depends on three key factors:
 1. The existing conceptual space $$C_X$$